Isopropyl alcohol, SD alcohol, Cetyl alcohol, Cetearyl alcohol and plain old alcohol in skincare products.

 A 2011 study, for example, found that over time, acne formulations with alcohol actually exacerbate the condition, because they cause irritation and dryness.
 You know how acneic skin acts when it’s overly dry—it just produces more oil, leaving you with a worse problem than you had when you started.

-The Fatty Alcohols
+The Fatty Alcohols in Skincare

 Called “wax” alcohols or “fatty” alcohols, this second group of alcohols in skin care that have completely different properties from those we mentioned above.
 These are typically derived from natural fats and oils, often from coconut and palm oil.
 They’re found in nature as waxes, so they’re rich in skin-healthy fatty acids.
 They can also be derived from petroleum sources, though, or made in the laboratory.